ColemakMods/mod-dh/README.md

 The fastest way to try out Colemak-DH on Windows is to use the [AutoHotKey](https://autohotkey.com/) scripts.
 See the ![download](gfx/arrow-circle-down.png)[**autohotkey folder**](autohotkey/) for downloads.

+### EPKL (Big Bag)

+A comprehensive Colemak-DH implementation for Windows (plus many extra features) is available in [DreymaR's Big Bag, EPKL edition](https://forum.colemak.com/topic/1467-dreymars-big-bag-of-keyboard-tricks-pklwindows-edition/).

 ### KLC files and Installers

 There are files for [Microsoft Keyboard Layout Creator](http://msdn.microsoft.com/en-GB/goglobal/bb964665.aspx "Keyboard Layout Creator") (KLC), together with the generated installers.
 See the ![download](gfx/arrow-circle-down.png)[**KLC folder**](klc/) for more information and downloads.

-### EPKL

-A comprehensive Colemak-DH implementation for Windows (plus many extra features) is available in [DreymaR's Big Bag, EPKL edition](https://forum.colemak.com/topic/1467-dreymars-big-bag-of-keyboard-tricks-pklwindows-edition/).

 ### EurKEY